JoeyMckenzie/vital-track/README.md

 I'm a big fan of [xUnit](https://xunit.net/) and [FluentAssertions](https://fluentassertions.com/), and you'll find the tests to follow a standard arrange/act/assert pattern.
 For the sake of time, only the internal core business logic is tested, though when my 11 month old falls asleep, I may actually get the time to write some API integration tests.

+## TODO

+Should probably Docker-ize the local dev environment at some point, but I'll save that as a fast follow item.